synereo/blog.synereo.com/_posts/2015-03-23-specialk-kvdb.markdown

 One of my key goals was to be able to help more programmers see their vision of the end-to-end system reflected back at them through their code.
 A real test of that would be to take programmers who are not familiar with things like π-calculus or monads and give them this pattern language and see whether and how well they could build distributed web scale applications.

-We did just that at Protegra.
-We were able to take programmers predominantly familiar with Java web stack technologies and have them programming distributed applications in weeks.
+We did just that with the folks at Protegra.
+We were able to take programmers predominantly familiar with Java web stack technologies and have them programming decentralized, distributed applications in weeks.
 You can look at [Protunity](http://www.protunity.com) to see one of the services built this way.

 Another key feature is that many of the advanced capabilities coming from the source technologies apply directly to this pattern language.
 Among these technologies, perhaps the most exciting are the behavioral types.
 Behavioral types represent a dramatic extension of the notion of typing; ordinary typing principally ensures things like that a function receives data the shape of which matches the shape it was expecting.
 Behavioral typing ensures properties of the *behaviors* of programs and processes.
 For example, session types—a particular kind of behavioral type discipline—can be used to guarantee that concurrent programs don’t deadlock.
 Think about that for a minute: before code passes successfully through the type-checker, it’s guaranteed to be free of deadlocks.
 That dramatically simplifies one of the thorniest issues in writing distributed systems, and it’s done automatically.

 Behavioral types can also express and ensure properties of information flow.
 For example, they can ensure that information isn’t leaked to unauthorized parties.
 This means there is a compile-time technology to manage security on the web that becomes available when developers use the pattern language proposed here.
+Behavioral types are the secret sauce inside Synereo's [social contracts and social graces](http://blog.synereo.com/2015/03/06/social-contracts-pt-ii/).

 Again, reflect for a moment: today developers write in scores of idioms over dozens of technologies.
 The verbosity of such code serves predominantly to obfuscate the design, making it expensive to track the relationship of design to implementation.
 In this pattern language, the code becomes an ally to support programmers’ intuitions about the system in the small and in the large.
 At the same time a whole new kind of compiler and type-checking technology becomes available to help manage the complexity of writing distributed applications.
 This should be more than enough to justify the development and adoption of such a pattern language—but in point of fact, it’s actually just the beginning of what’s possible with this approach to programming the Web.